GradWeek Frequently Asked Questions

 In an emergency, the best approach is to contact your traveler directly.
 You may also try contacting their roommates directly or the hotel.
 If you reach out to the hotel, make sure you have the full names of all the travelers in the room, which can be found on the GradWeek Itinerary or in the traveler’s online account.

 No, because charges are determined and applied by the hotel based on their policies and assessment, we’re not able to intervene or overturn their decision.
 GradWeek Staff advise travelers during orientation to take the hotel room damage warnings very seriously for just this reason.
 If the hotel reports any room or property damage from your room, ALL travelers in the room will be held responsible for paying for those damages, regardless of which traveler in the room was at fault.
 Smoke or Vape (of any type) causes expensive damage to room furniture, drapes, and wallpaper.
 Modern hotel rooms are often equipped with advanced smoke detectors that can provide detailed data, including location, time of detection, and even the type of substance detected.
-Please note that cleaning the room of smoke or vape will also result in an additional fee.
+Please note: cleaning the room of smoke or vape will also result in an additional fee.

 Ready for the best week of your life?